openresty/lua-nginx-module/README.markdown

 Equivalent to [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), except that the file specified by `<path-to-lua-script-file>` contains the lua code to be executed.

-When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time you modify the Lua source file.
+When the Lua code cache is on (default state), the user code is loaded once at the first request and cached and the Nginx config must be reloaded each time the Lua source file is modified.
-You can temporarily disable the Lua code cache during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in your `nginx.conf` to avoid reloading Nginx.
+The Lua code cache can be temporarily disabled during development by switching [lua_code_cache](http://wiki.nginx.org/HttpLuaModule#lua_code_cache) `off` in `nginx.conf` to avoid reloading Nginx.

 This directive requires the [ngx_devel_kit](https://github.com/simpl/ngx_devel_kit) module.